 With the popularity and availability of 3D printers growing exponentially, big businesses and home office professionals alike are using these printers to create an endless possibility of 3D replicated items.
 As with all new technologies and manufacturing processes, the initial excitement may overshadow important health and safety related precautions.
-For example, studies5 [p 336] have found that Ultrafine Particles (UFP) are emitted from desktop 3D printers during operation.
+For example, studies have found that Ultrafine Particles (UFP) are emitted from desktop 3D printers during operation.
 This occurs when the feedstock filament is heated before being laid down into very thin layers.
 This filament can be comprised of a host of materials including acrylonitrile butadiene styrene (ABS) and polylactic acid (PLA).
 While UFP is practically invisible to the naked eye, it is vital to implement a source-capture respiratory engineering safety control to trap or remove these microscopic particles.
 If UFP is inhaled, there is a likelihood that the particles will deposit into the lungs and respiratory airways; allowing travel through the olfactory nerve and into the brain, ultimately causing adverse health effects.

 Designed and engineered to remove fumes and particulates left by 3d printing, our, American Made and Manufactured, air filtration systems are the perfect addition to regulate the harmful air left from 3d printing.
-Our 3D printer fume extractors are a highly effective filtration system that not only protect the operator from potentially hazardous fumes, but it also helps maintain the integrity of the 3d printing machine.
+Our 3D printer fume extractors are highly effective filtration systems that not only protect the operator from potentially hazardous fumes, but it also helps maintain the integrity of the 3d printing machine.

 3D printing fumes or ultrafine particles carry an occupational hazard designation by several health and safety governing boards, deeming that these fumes hold potential health effects on the respiratory system.
 Most 3D printing processes utilize high variant thermoplastics and chemically induced materials.
 When these materials are heated, and/or fused together, they emit UFP fumes (3D Printing Fumes) that are microscopic to the human eye, measuring at 1/10,000 millimeter or sub-micron range.
 In a study done by NIOSH, the National Institute for Occupational Safety and Health, 3D printing materials, by means of PLA filament, that are utilized at a low temperature, can generate over 20 billion particles per minute; with ABS feedstock having the capacity to release over 200 billion, in that same scenario.
 These nanoparticles are very small, and can easily enter into one’s body via their respiratory, cardiovascular, and/or nervous system and be extremely harmful to one’s bodily function.